Chris Poland: Circle Jerks

 Poland played bass with Circle Jerks briefly in 1989, replacing Zander Schloss.

 Rust in Peace demos

-In 1990, Mustaine asked Poland to record solos for demos that would become songs for Rust In Peace.
+In 1990, Mustaine asked Poland to record solos for demos that would become songs for Rust in Peace.
 Poland agreed to play the solos, but did not rejoin the band, at the urging of his manager, Janie Hoffman.
-He played on demos of almost all of the songs that would end up on the studio album.
+He played on demos of "Rust in Peace ...
+Polaris", "Lucretia", "Five Magics", "Tornado of Souls", "Take No Prisoners", "Holy Wars...
+The Punishment Due" and "Poison Was the Cure".
 Ultimately, Megadeth recruited Marty Friedman to play the solos for the album.
-Poland's solos can be heard on the 2004 remastered version of Rust In Peace.
+Poland's solos can be heard on the 2004 remastered version of Rust in Peace.

 Final return to Megadeth and lawsuit

 He and Mustaine teamed up one final time in 2004 to record Megadeth's comeback album, The System Has Failed, though Poland opted not to rejoin the band full-time.

 In 2004, after the reissue and re-release of Rust in Peace, a lawsuit was filed against Mustaine regarding the use of three Rust In Peace demos on the album's reissue without Poland's permission.
 Poland settled and "ended a professional relationship with Mustaine and Megadeth".
 Poland explained the circumstances in a 2018 interview with the As The Story Grows podcast, realizing that he would not be paid for the demos that were included on the reissue.